Kitesurfing Mecca

 Kitesurfing at Playa de los Lances, Tarifa, Costa de la Luz, Spain.

 Tarifa is located at the southernmost tip of the Iberian Peninsula, right at the eastern end of its Atlantic coast, on the Strait of Gibraltar.
-Over the years it has become a major hub for the international kitesurfing community.
 Its main spots, Los Lances and Valdevaqueros beaches, are served by a number of surf schools and beach bars.
 Well-known hotspots of the surfer community are Tangano, Tumbao and Waves Chiringuitos.
 If you are looking for a change from the mainstream beach tourism, these places offer an interesting contrast.

 Kitesurfing at Playa de los Lances, Tarifa, Costa de la Luz, Spain.